agilepro/software-craftsmanship/docs/Coding/Optimization/keep-it-simple-factory.md

 ## Setting

 The development team had received a set of code (about 10 classes of source) from an outside source.
-The first thing that any development team does is to go about ‘cleaning up’ the code.
-The reason for putting ‘cleaning up’ in quotes is because what this really means is to transform the code into a more familiar form.
-Using your team’s variable naming conventions, indenting style, coding patterns, etc.  This can make the code more ‘readable’ to someone accustomed to that style.
+The first thing that any development team does is to go about 'cleaning up' the code.
+The reason for putting 'cleaning up' in quotes is because what this really means is to transform the code into a more familiar form.
+Using your team's variable naming conventions, indenting style, coding patterns, etc.  This can make the code more 'readable' to someone accustomed to that style.
 The code had an abstract Interface, and three concrete implementation classes:

 *   Interface: AuthStyle